<< Click to Display Table of Contents >>

 Double click on the “Docsvault Web Manager” icon on your desktop and enter your admin username and password.

 In the main Site node you should change the “Default Site URL” by clicking on the Edit button.
-If you are using SSL certificate to enable secure access, your site URL will start with https instead of simple http and the port number will be 443 instead of port 80.
+If you are using SSL certificate to enable secure access, your site URL will start with https instead of simple http.

 This completes the Web Application installation.